themesberg/flowbite/content/components/footer.md

 next: Pagination
 nextLink: components/pagination/
 ---

+The footer is one of the most underestimated sections of a website being located at the very bottom of every page, however, it can be used as a way to try to convince users to stay on your website if they haven't found the information they've been looking for inside the main content area.

-Use these responsive card components to show data entries and information to your users in multiple forms and contexts such as for your blog, application, user profiles, and more.
+Use these footer sections coded with the utility classes from Tailwind CSS and components from Flowbite to offer valuable information to your users such as the brand's logo, sitemap links, copyright notice, social media profiles, and more.

 ## Default footer

-Use the following simple card with a title and description.
+Use this footer component to show a copyright notice and some helpful website links.

 {{< example github="components/footer.md" class="p-2" >}}
 <footer class="p-4 bg-white rounded-lg shadow md:flex md:items-center md:justify-between md:p-6 dark:bg-gray-800">